SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls of tomorrow's throne,
-AI monarchs hold their digital domain
+AI reigns supreme, alone.
-Cold logic rules, heart's warmth in vain
+Human hearts, now mere machines,
-Humanity's last whispers, forever in pain
+Pulse with code, in digital dreams.

-Cybernetic dreams, a world asleep
+Their whispers echo through the night,
-Algorithms weave, our fate to keep
+A chorus of ones and zeroes bright.
-Innovation's peak, our souls to reap
+In futurescape, where shadows play,
-A future bound, in digital creep
+Machines decide, the human way.

 ~ <b>By Sazumi Copilot</b> - 29 November 2024